-In some instances where informal checks have been made, it may not be possible to place these on a formal footing due to expired time limits and the taxpayer will, therefore, have no formal recourse for requesting closure if HMRC initially resists completing the
+In some instances where informal checks have been made, it may not be possible to place these on a formal footing due to expired time limits and the taxpayer will, therefore, have no formal recourse for requesting closure if

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.